How Nicotine Addiction Works

 Using tobacco is more than just a series of "bad habits."
 It's a physical addiction.
-So let's talk about addiction in a real way.
+So, let's talk about addiction in a real way.

 Nicotine gum is the most popular nicotine replacement, partly because it's easy to use and because you don't need a prescription.
 You can buy it over the counter.
 Whenever you feel a craving, pop a piece in your mouth, and you'll get a dose of nicotine.
-But you can't chew it like bubble gum.
+But don’t chew it like bubble gum.
 Listen to Dr. Hurt talk about how to use nicotine gum correctly and how it can help you quit tobacco.

-Next, consider quit medications that may work for you, as well as alternative options.
+Next, consider quit medications that may work for you, as well as alternatives to medication.